makeabilitylab/CookAR/README.md

 Use the provided scripts `infer_img.py` and `infer_video.py` to run inferences on a single image or video.

 ## Acknowledgements
-We thank Yang Li, Sieun Kim, and XunMei Liu for their assistance with this repo.
+We thank Yang Li (University of Washington), Sieun Kim (Seoul National University), and XunMei Liu (University of Washington) for their assistance with this repo.

 ## Citation
 ```bibtex